We just reached 30,000 articles on this wiki! 🥳

 The last unused music file is a transition between Dunny Boy Williamson Show and That's Enough.

-• The title was changed to Jet Grind Radio for the US version due to legal issues, though many instances of "Jet Set Radio" are still present.
-The title and chant were kept untouched in the European version.
+• The title was changed to Jet Grind Radio for the North American version due to legal issues, though many instances of "Jet Set Radio" are still present.

 • Internet connectivity via SegaNet was added to share and download user-created tags.